Boylair/F-Bumper/README.md

 ### 1. Download Nodejs:

 ```
-Make sure you downloaded the lts version.
+Make sure you downloaded the LTS version.
 ```
 ### 1. Download The Files: